094459/newsletter-oss-projects/README.md

 **cedar-go**

 [cedar-go](https://aws-oss.beachgeek.co.uk/3qf) provides the Go implementation of the Cedar policy language.
 Check out the README for a quick example of how to use Cedar within your Go applications, and am looking forward to seeing how Go developers start to incorporate this into their applications.(#192)

+**chaos-machine**

+[chaos-machine](https://aws-oss.beachgeek.co.uk/4ao) is a complete chaos engineering workflow that enables customers to run controlled chaos experiments and test hypotheses related to system behaviour.
+Chaos Machine uses metric and alarm data from both Amazon CloudWatch and Prometheus as inputs to evaluate system behaviour before, during, and after the experiment.
+The Chaos Machine provides a simple, consistent way to organise and execute chaos experiments, and is appropriate to use for both building and conducting ad-hoc experiments or integrating into more sophisticated automation pipelines.
+Chaos Machine uses the AWS Fault Injection Service (FIS) to run controlled experiments, and AWS Step Functions and AWS Lambda for orchestration and execution.(#208)

 **config-rds-ca-expiry**